 At the ACA, our 12-month graduate program offers both artistic and practical advantages that set it apart from other MFA acting programs.
 Many actors desire additional classical training but cannot devote three years to a conventional MFA program.
 Such programs take them out of the field for a very long time and, most significantly, only focus marginally on classical acting.

 The ACA’s highly physical, rigorous training is part of a true immersion program, with an exceptional number of contact hours between students and a professional faculty.
-Our curriculum consists of five full days of classes and rehearsals for twelve consecutive months, including performances of fully-staged ACA repertory productions.
-Beginning in late August and finishing in mid-July, the training involves roughly 44 weeks of instruction, with classes usually beginning at 9 a.m. and ending at 6 p.m., Monday through Friday.
-Actors are in rehearsal on Saturdays as well during the Summer Term.
+Our curriculum consists of six full days of classes and rehearsals for twelve consecutive months, including performances of fully-staged ACA repertory productions.
+Beginning in late August and finishing in mid-July, the training involves roughly 44 weeks of instruction, with classes usually beginning at 8 a.m. and ending at 6 p.m., Monday through Friday, and 10am-3:00pm on Saturdays.
 This 59-credit degree is divided into three terms: Fall, Spring, and Summer.

 In addition to ongoing feedback in classes, students meet twice during each semester with individual faculty members.
 These conferences allow for private one-on-one conversations to clarify their progress, define areas for growth, and develop strategies for improvement and change.